Photon catalysis for general multimode multi-photon quantum state preparation: Introduction

 In the alternative implementation with a Gaussian boson sampler, we inject a series of weakly squeezed states into an interferometer and subsequently count photons.
 This procedure is commonly used to create single-mode non-Gaussian states for continuous variable quantum computing \cite{PhysRevA.100.052301,Bourassa2021blueprintscalable,PhysRevLett.128.240503,larsen_integrated_2025}.
 While possible application for engineering multimode states are discussed in \cite{PhysRevA.100.052301}, no general protocol was provided.
 In the context of continuous-variable measurement-based quantum computing \cite{PhysRevLett.97.110501}, it is implicitly known that we can obtain any multimode state by performing measurements on a well-chosen Gaussian state \cite{arzani2025effectivedescriptionsbosonicsystems}.
 Our work can be seen as the first explicit demonstration of such a general quantum state-engineering protocol.

 The layout of our paper is as follows: after an introduction to the theory of multimode multiphoton states, also known as core states, and their representation as stellar polynomials in \autoref{sec:stellar-repr}, we introduce our main result in \autoref{sec:main-result} and prove it using Waring decomposition and monic expansion.
 In \autoref{sec:photonic-impl}, we explain how our protocol could be effectively implemented with common photonic setups: a weak version of a boson sampler and a Gaussian boson sampler.
-In \autoref{sec:bounds}, we provide results bounding the number of photon additions and the rank of the Fock state on which the ancillary mode has to be projected and, in \autoref{sec:special-cases}, we analyze some special cases in which the generating cost of some states is shown to be smaller than what is predicted by our fully general method, which is therefore not always optimal.
+In \autoref{sec:bounds}, we provide results bounding the number of photon additions and the rank of the Fock state on which the ancillary mode has to be projected and, in \autoref{sec:special-cases}, we analyze some special cases: an example of GHZ state preparation inspired by the proposed general methods but trading fewer additions for extra displacements; and an analytical solution of the elementary symmetric polynomial (ESP) decomposition for $d=2$.
 Finally, in \autoref{sec:numerical-methods}, a software implementation of our method and its variants allows us to compare fidelity, probability of success and resource use for a selection of state preparation tasks.